paul-hammant/tbd/content/context/index.md

 Importantly, the reader should understand that there is a large overlap between Trunk-Based Development and Continuous Integration, as defined by its definers and documenters.
-Whereas Trunk-Based Development focuses on a pure source-control workflow and an individual contributor's obligations to that, Continuous Integration focuses equally on that and the need to have machines issue early warnings breakages and incompatibilities.
+Whereas Trunk-Based Development focuses on a pure source-control workflow and an individual contributor's obligations to that, Continuous Integration focuses equally on that and the need to have machines issue early warnings on breakages and incompatibilities.

 ### Continuous Delivery